 - 24% of respondents indicate that acceptance of SNAP and Senior/WIC FMNP is among their favorite aspects of the markets

-Through 2016, Sustainable Long Island continues to work with our local community partners; providing technical assistance on this project in Roosevelt, Bellport, Flanders, New Cassel, Freeport, Wyandanch, and Great Neck.
+Throughout 2016, Sustainable Long Island continued to work with our local community partners; providing technical assistance on this project in Roosevelt, Bellport, Flanders, New Cassel, Freeport, Wyandanch, and Great Neck.